tamlut-modnys/curriculum/ha-23-3/ha7/lesson7.md

 [n=[p='green' q=0x1.a638] l=[n=[p='blue' q=0x66ff] l=[n=[p='red' q=0xed.0a3f] l=~ r=~] r=~] r=~]
 ```

 We can look up the value associated with a key using the `get` arm. `get` returns a `unit`.
 If the key didn't exist, it returns the empty unit, otherwise it returns the value wrapped in a unit.
-This is precisely the situation we learned that makes units useful.
+This is precisely the situation, which we covered earlier, that makes units useful.

 ![](Images/260.png)